Must…Finish…Writing…

 via ChatGPT

 As I’ve written before, I try to make myself write at least one haiku everyday.
 I don’t really think most of them are very good, but I write anyway.
-That’s not me being modest, just realistic.
+That’s not me being modest, just realistic.[2]
 Even the best baseball players rarely hit much above .300 (that’s a 30% hit rate for the baseball illiterate).
-To continue the baseball metaphor, I don’t take so many swings because I’m expecting to hit them all, I mostly just want to stay in the habit—and I enjoy writing them too.
+To continue the baseball metaphor, I don’t take so many swings because I’m expecting to hit them all, I take them mostly just because want to stay in the habit — and I enjoy writing them too.

 The other night I was tired and ready for bed.
 It had been a long day.
 But then I realized I hadn’t yet written any haiku for that day.
 So I pulled out a notecard and … sat thinking.
 And thinking.
 And thinking.
 I might have nodded off a few times in there.